cybertec-postgresql/react-page/packages/core/README.md

-# @cybertec/ory-editor-core
+# @cybertec/react-page-core

-This package is the ORY Editor's core.
+This package is the React Page core.
 It contains the logic for creating and modifying layouts and is responsible for handling plugins.